Unsolicited telephone calls

 If you receive any unsolicited investment advice:

 - Always ensure the firm is on the Financial Conduct Authority (“FCA”) Register and is allowed to give financial advice before handing over your money.
-You can check at www.fsa.gov.uk/Pages/register/home.do
+You can check at the Financial Conduct Authority's website here.

 - Double-check the caller is from the firm they say they are – ask for their name and telephone number and say you will call them back.
 Check their identity by calling the firm using the contact number listed on the FCA Register.
 If there are no contact details on the FCA Register or you are told that they are out of date, or if you have any other doubts, call the FCA Consumer Helpline on 0800 111 6778

-- Check the FSA’s list of known unauthorised overseas firms at www.fsa.org.uk.
+- Check the FCA’s list of known unauthorised overseas firms at www.fca.org.uk/consumers/unauthorised-firms-individuals.
 However, these firms change names regularly, so even if a firm is not listed, it does not mean they are legitimate.
-Always check that they are listed on the FSA Register
+Always check that they are listed on the FCA Register

-- If you are approached about a share scam, you should inform the FCA using the fraud reporting form at www.fca.org/consumers/scams/report-scam/share-fraud-form where you can also find out about the latest investment scams or alternatively, you can call the FCA Consumer Helpline (see above).
-If you use an unauthorised firm to buy or sell shares or other investments, you will not have access to the Financial Obudsman Service or be eligible to receive payment under the Financial Services Compensation Scheme if things go wrong
+- If you are approached about a share scam, you should inform the FCA, which you can do here.
+On the FCA’s website you can find out about the latest investment scams.
+If you use an unauthorised firm to buy or sell shares or other investments, you will not have access to the Financial Ombudsman Service or be eligible to receive payment under the Financial Services Compensation Scheme if things go wrong

 - You should also report any approach to Action Fraud, the UK's national fraud reporting centre, at www.actionfraud.police.uk or by calling 0300 123 2040.